grammyjs/website/site/docs/plugins/ratelimiter.md

 ### Manual Configuration

-As mentioned before, you can pass an `Options` object to the `limit()` method to alter rateLimiter's behaviors.
+As mentioned before, you can pass an `Options` object to the `limit()` method to alter rateLimiter’s behaviors.
 In the following snippet, I have decided to use Redis as my storage option:

 ```ts
 import express from "express";